michalmonday/xohw23-121/docs/setup_guide.md

 ### Direct connection (won't allow ZC706 PS to use internet, so it's not recommended)
 <img src="../images/pynq_overview.png">

-To access the Jupyter Notebook server on the board from the host PC, we need to connect the Ethernet cable to both ends and assign a static IP on the host PC.
+For direct connection we can connect the Ethernet cable to both ends (host PC, ZC706 board) and assign a static IP on the host PC.
 I used Windows to do this, and followed the [PYNQ - Assign a static IP guide](https://pynq.readthedocs.io/en/v2.7.0/appendix/assign_a_static_ip.html).
 These are settings I used:

 <img src="../images/static_ip.png" width="600"/>